kopchik/workday_countdown/README.md

 # Countdown Problem

 Here is the solution for the countdown problem.
 Please see `Problem - Countdown.docx' for full description.
+The code was reformatted with *autopep8*, expect some weirdness at times :).

 How to use (needs **Python3** and **py.test** to work):